Jhalak Dikhhla Jaa season 10: Golden Chair

 This season of Jhalak Dikhhla Jaa introduced a first-of-its-kind Golden Chair system in which the contestant winning the Golden Chair will be immune from elimination for the following week.

 Gashmeer Mahajani and Romsha Singh became the first participating couple to win the Golden Chair twice and became immune from elimination for the Week 3 and then again in Week 4.

 Nia Sharma, Amruta Khanvilkar, Gunjan Sinha, Niti Taylor and Faisal Shaikh have won the Golden Chair since then.

 Voting and elimination

 The show follows its traditional elimination policy of grand total of judges' scores and audience votings for the bottom two contestants.
 The contestant in the bottom two with least number of combined judges' scores and audience votings is eliminated in the following week at the end of Sunday's episode.

-Ali Asgar and his choreographer Lipsa Acharya became the first participating couple to be eliminated in Week 3 followed by Dheeraj Dhoopar and Dutee Chand quitting the series in two consecutive weeks.

-Zorawar Kalra and his choreographer Suchitra Sawant became the second participating couple to be eliminated in Week 6.

-Shilpa Shinde and her choreographer Nishchal Sharma became the third participating couple to be eliminated in Week 7.

-Ada Malik and her choreographer Shyam Yadav became the fourth participating couple to be eliminated in Week 9.

-Amruta Khanvilkar and her choreographer Pratik Utekar and Paras Kalnawat and his choreographer Shweta Sharda became the fifth and sixth couples to be eliminated in Week 10 and the first two couples who faced the season's first "double elimination".

-Nia Sharma and her choreographer Tarun Raj Nihalani and Niti Taylor and her choreographer Akash Thapa became the seventh and eighth couples to be eliminated in Week 12 and the second two couples who faced the season's second "double elimination".

-However, on Week 13 Nishant, Sriti and Gashmeer tied in the audience vote, so elimination was based only on the judges' score.

 Themes

 The celebrities and professional partners danced one of these routines for each corresponding week: